Annual Report

 Associate Professor

-Focus: Controlled protein delivery, affinity-based biomaterials, bone repair
+Research focuses: Controlled protein delivery to injured tissues, affinity-based biomaterials, cell-instructive biomaterials for bone repair

 Parisa Hosseinzadeh